spcnvdr/redact/README.md

-# Redact - A simple log wiping program
+# Redact - A Linux log wiping program

 Redact is a simple Linux program to remove a user's activity from common system log files.
 This program is different than other log